Branding for charities and non-profits – creating trust through design

 When we worked with independent living charity WECIL to update their branding and website, a big part of our goal was to modernise their visual identity and align it with their inclusive mission.
 The previous typography had lots of sharp corners, so we changed to bolder, soft-edged fonts that felt more approachable and a lot easier to read.

 We also spoke to users with learning and visual impairments about the imagery on the site.
 From their feedback, we designed minimal iconography that reduced sensory overload, while still providing effective visual signposting.
 And as stock imagery doesn’t have much representation for diversity and disability, we created bespoke illustrations that better reflected the community that WECIL supports.

-If you’re looking for branding and website design centred on trust and purpose, get in touch by emailing [email protected].
+If you’re looking for branding and website design centred on trust and purpose, get in contactusing the form below or by emailing: [email protected].
 We offer a range of pro-bono and discounted services for third sector organisations, and we’d love to know how we can help yours.